Solve the world’s problems.

 Responding to a problem means consciously evaluating the situation and taking appropriate action.
 Reacting is a “knee-jerk” response based on the ego’s survival.

-Also, don’t be a problem for other people.
-Everyone has unique challenges they are dealing with, and they don’t need emotionally immature people unnecessarily causing issues for them.
+Also, don’t be a pest for other people.
+Everyone has unique challenges they are dealing with, and they don’t need emotionally immature people unnecessarily causing them issues.

 Some benefits of being responsible are more confidence, better problem-solving skills, better relationships, becoming a role model, and improved decision-making.